 By 2050, the share of electricity generated by carbon capture and storage ranges from 28 per cent in the CPRS ‑15 scenario to 39 per cent in the Garnaut ‑15 scenario.
 The share of renewables continues to rise strongly through the 2020s and 2030s.
 By 2050, the share of renewables is 40–51 per cent in the policy scenarios, compared with just over 5 per cent in the reference scenario (Chart 6.25).Memo: The majority of CCS pilot plants around the world have yet to be commissioned or are “on hold”, usually pending government funding.
 Australia has one, tiny, pilot plant due to come into operation in 2011 with substantial government research subsidies.
 As for renewables, according to the industry lobby group, the “Clean Energy Council”, renewable energy accounted for 5.2% of (electric) energy consumption in 2009 despite subsidies that the Productivity Commission estimates as equivalent to a current tax of $44–99 per tonne of CO2 saved by these industries!
 On what basis then, does Treasury project a ten-fold increase in the proportion of renewable supply following the introduction of a $30 CO2 price?
 Fantasy, pure fantasy.

-- Real household incomes continue to grow, although households face higher prices for emission-intensive products, such as electricity and gas.
+- Real household incomes continue to grow, although households face higher prices for emission-intensive products, such as electricity and gas, or other things as insulation, learn more about this subject here.

 - Translation: The tax is not, in fact, fatal.
 The economy stumbles on although, given the unreality of the assumptions, the gas and electricity price impacts will be larger than the results indicate.
 The tax makes us poorer and life harder, especially for those doing it hard now.